Nikon D610 vs Sony A6000

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-Arguments in favor of the Sony Alpha A6000:
+Reasons to prefer the Sony Alpha A6000:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.